jershell/kbson/README.md

 kbson before 0.1.5 use kotlinx.serialization 0.11.x
 kbson after 0.1.5 use kotlinx.serialization 0.13.x
 kbson after 0.2.0 use kotlinx.serialization 0.14.x
+kbson after 0.2.2 use kotlinx.serialization 0.20.0 and kotlin 1.3.71

 # Contributing to kbson
 Pull requests and bug reports are always welcome!